Police respond to reported mass shooting after 12 people shot, one fatally, in New Orleans

 NEW ORLEANS - Twelve people were shot, one fatally, in a reported mass shooting late Sunday night.

 WWL-TV reports the shooting happened in the city's Warehouse District shortly before midnight.
-The shooting took place on South Peters Street, which runs parallel to Tchoupitoulas Street and Convention Center Boulevard.
+The shooting took place on South Peters Street, which runs parallel to Tchoupitoulas Street and Convention Center Boulevard, just outside of Republic NOLA.

-An unidentified woman was found lying dead in the street when law enforcement arrive.
+A woman, identified by NOLA.com as 24-year-old Jezreel Aquilla Poleate, was found lying dead in the street when law enforcement arrived.
 Five men and six women were also shot, but there was no word on the severity of their injuries.

 Trending News